-What is often left out of the public policy conversation is that as natural gas use has expanded across New Mexico, emissions have fallen dramatically.
+What is often left out of the public policy conversation is that as natural gas use has expanded across Pennsylvania, emissions have fallen dramatically.

-Based on data from the Environmental Protection Agency spanning 1990 to 2021, New Mexico's emissions of criteria pollutants have decreased across the board including reductions of:
+Based on data from the Environmental Protection Agency spanning 1990 to 2021, Pennsylvania's emissions of criteria pollutants have decreased across the board with reductions of:

+- 78.9% for nitrogen oxides (NOx)

+- 61.7% for volatile organic compounds (VOCs)

-- 54.5% for nitrogen oxides (NOx) - 92.3% for sulfur dioxide (SO2)
+- 95.0% for sulfur dioxide (SO2)

-NEW MEXICO EMISSION TRENDS 1990-2021
+PENNSYLVANIA EMISSION TRENDS 1990-2021

-Figure 1: : New Mexico Emission Trends, 1990-2021 (Source: U.S. Environmental Protection Agency)
+Figure 1:: Pennsylvania Emission Trends, 1990-2021 (Source: U.S. Environmental Protection Agency)

-Even more remarkably, New Mexico's energy-related carbon emissions dropped more than 14% from 1990 to 2020.
-These reductions came as natural gas use grew, infrastructure expanded, and the state's economy expanded.
+Even more remarkably, Pennsylvania's energy-related carbon emissions dropped almost 27% from 1990 to 2020.
+These reductions came as natural gas use grew, infrastructure expanded, and Pennsylvania's economy expanded.
+Usually, economic growth and emissions increase in parallel.